panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/README.md

   - [Updates to this mash-up pack cannot be done without the game's updating](https://bugs.mojang.com/browse/MCPE-185721?focusedId=1348926&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-1348926) [(Video from ibxtoycat of him trying to update the mash-up pack and failing)](https://www.youtube.com/watch?v=3EIgSI5E_uE&t=540s)

 ### Proofs of the issue that make me support in flavor of making Super Mario Mash-up Pack to multiple platforms:
-  - The physical game card box does not have a disclaimer
+  - ~~The physical game card box does not have a disclaimer~~ no longer an issue since 2024
   - Platform restriction feature is broken with me finding a workaround to it and [people's discovery of it taking too far in Create World Screen](https://bugs.mojang.com/browse/MCPE-180557)
   - [Inconsistencies between the trailer and my experience, and even the video itself](https://bugs.mojang.com/browse/WEB-7134)